Laetitia Masson: To Have (or Not)

-À vendre
+For Sale

-Masson's second feature film, À vendre (1998) is about a woman, France Robert that has disappeared the day of her wedding and the detective that investigates her whereabouts while tracing her life through interviews.
+Masson's second feature film, For Sale (1998) is about a woman, France Robert that has disappeared the day of her wedding and the detective that investigates her whereabouts while tracing her life through interviews.

 Love Me

 In this film, Love Me (2000), a young woman that escapes her present and past realities in the safety of dreams chases after a singer in search of love.
 The film is produced by Ciné Valse and stars Sandrine Kiberlain.

-La Repentie
+The Repentant

-In Masson's 2001 feature film, La Repentie, a woman looking to rebuild her life arrives in a new city, but a stranger man follows her.
+In Masson's 2002 feature film, The Repentant (La Repentie), a woman looking to rebuild her life arrives in a new city, but a stranger man follows her.
 Masson uses Isabelle Adjani as her femme fatale and incorporates themes of mystery and impulsiveness to illustrate the feeling of starting anew.

 Pourquoi (pas) le Brésil

 An adaptation of the book Pourqoui le Brésil by Christine Angot.

 Coupable

-An story of unfolding desire, temptation and passion, the maid and the widow are both investigated for the death of Mr. Kaplan.
+A story of unfolding desire, temptation and passion, the maid and the widow are both investigated for the death of Mr. Kaplan.